vp2305/GoSocial/README.md

 - sqlx - Simplify the database interactions
 - sqlboiler - Can be used to generate the models from the database
 - goose - Can be used to handle the migrations
+- expvar - Can be used for getting metrics from the server

 ### Further reading
 - Clean Architecture